"Independent K-Architecture Is Not Easy"

 Government: "Open Models Are Allowed...
 Must Prove Unique Technological Capabilities"

 "It is permissible to use global open models.
-However, during the development process of artificial intelligence (AI) models-including pre-training-our own differentiated development capabilities must be clearly demonstrated."
+However, during the development process of an artificial intelligence (AI) model, including pre-training, we must clearly demonstrate our own differentiated development capabilities."
 (Senior official at the Ministry of Science and ICT)

-Even now, ahead of the second round of selections, debate continues over the proprietary standard.
-Some argue that, since the final selected teams will receive substantial government funding and GPU resources, there must be a principle that only a truly "proprietary" architecture-unique to Korea-should be the foundation.
-However, others counter that, given the widespread use of proven large language models (LLMs) from the United States and China as open models, it is unrealistic for latecomers to design a completely proprietary K-architecture from scratch.
+Even with the second round of selection approaching, debate continues over the independence criteria.
+Some argue that, since the government will invest significant funding and GPU resources in the final teams, a truly independent and unique architecture must be a prerequisite.
+However, others counter that, given the prevalence of open models based on proven large language models (LLMs) from the United States and China, it is not realistic for latecomers to design a completely original Korean architecture from scratch.

-On January 27, a senior official from the Ministry of Science and ICT emphasized, "Institutions applying for the competition must prove their capabilities and experience in AI model development-covering everything from model design, such as loss log, through pre-training, to global and up-to-date benchmark evaluations, and listings on major global leaderboards such as those by Artificial Analysis, an overseas AI research institute."
+On January 27, a senior official from the Ministry of Science and ICT stressed, "Institutions applying for the program must prove their AI model development capabilities and experience-from model design, such as loss logs, to pre-training-by providing results from the latest global benchmarks and major leaderboards, such as those managed by Artificial Analysis, a leading international AI research institute."

-A representative from the AI industry, speaking on condition of anonymity, said, "It appears that all five companies that participated in the first round referenced different Chinese architectures as their starting point, and some models simply adopted those structures without much modification.
-However, even though LG AI Research Institute’s Exaone, which ranked first in the initial evaluation, cannot be considered a model with a completely original, proprietary, or entirely new concept, it did make significant optimization efforts compared to other companies, and there were attempts at new combinations."
+A representative from the AI industry, speaking on condition of anonymity, commented, "It appears that all five companies in the first round started by referencing different Chinese architectures, and some models adopted those structures without much modification.
+While LG AI Research’s Exaone, which placed first, cannot be considered entirely original or independent, nor does it feature a completely new concept, it did attempt significant optimization and showed new combinations compared to competitors."

-President Lee Jaemyung also appeared to acknowledge the debate over proprietary AI in the industry.
-On January 25, he shared an analysis by Artificial Analysis on his X (formerly Twitter), which stated, "Thanks to Korea’s state-led AI initiative, several Korean AI research institutes have emerged with cutting-edge AI capabilities."
-He encouraged the industry, saying, "If you can’t avoid it, enjoy it."
-Lee Jehui, professor at Seoul National University's Department of Computer Science and Engineering, commented, "In the LLM industry, it is common for competitors to learn from and imitate each other’s work, continually updating performance.
-In a development environment where open model use has become standard, it is unreasonable to overemphasize proprietary standards without flexibility."
+President Lee Jaemyung also appeared to acknowledge the independence debate in the AI industry.
+On January 25, he shared an analysis by Artificial Analysis on his X (formerly Twitter) account, which stated, "Several Korean AI research institutes have emerged at the cutting edge, thanks to Korea’s national AI initiative," and encouraged the industry by quoting, "If you can’t avoid it, enjoy it."
+Lee Jaehui, Professor of Computer Science at Seoul National University, remarked, "In the LLM industry, it is common for competitors to learn from and imitate each other’s work to continually improve performance.
+In an environment where the use of open models is standard, it is unreasonable to place excessive emphasis on independence."

-A senior government official stated, "The government fully recognizes that it is difficult to create a completely proprietary model.
+A senior government official added, "The government fully recognizes that it is difficult to create a completely independent model.
 However, with foreign LLMs dominating the domestic market, building sovereign AI is extremely important.
-If fierce competition helps teams build their capabilities and this ultimately upgrades the competitiveness of Korea’s AI ecosystem, it is a meaningful endeavor."
+If fierce competition leads to improved capabilities and ultimately strengthens Korea’s AI ecosystem, it will be a meaningful achievement."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.